persronnel/Python/README.md

 ### Kaggle Challenge - The Optimized Exhibition Opening 🤖
 > This problem statement describes an art exhibition organization task in which paintings need to be arranged to satisfy robotic attendees.
 Here's the breakdown of requirements:
-Task:
+Task:/n
-•	Arrange paintings in a large corridor where the robots will view them.
+•	Arrange paintings in a large corridor where the robots will view them./n
 Considerations:
 •	The attendees are robots with specific tastes.
 •	Robots view each painting as a simple list of tags representing elements of the painting.